ihsn/metadata-editor-docker/README.md

 Before you can start the docker container, review the `docker-composer.yml` to make sure all settings are correct:

-Apache port: The default is set to 8383, you may want to change that to port 80. *(N.B. needs to be 0.0.0.0 on my server)*
+Apache port: The default is set to 8383, you may want to change that to another port if Nada is running in another container. *(N.B. needs to be 0.0.0.0 on my server)*

 ```yaml
     ports: